 Reserve your place now!

-* Please pay attention : For August book in advance *
+* Please pay attention : for December (45% already full), January & February book now ! *

 One of the best tour in Chiang Mai is closing up to a real elephant.
 Eddy is the owner who care of his 15 elephants.
 Eddy is a very good host and will make your day very special and beautiful.
 Join a small group of enthusiast andl learn about the pachyderms behaviors, how to control and bathing them as you are a mahout (elephant conductor).
 After your day you will be able to ride elephants through the jungle.
 So, come to Enjoy!